 - The data shall be stored in such a way that it cannot be attributed to a particular individual.

 - The data shall be stored in such a way using technological/organisational measures so that it cannot be attributed to a particular individual without requiring additional information.

 Let’s understand these concepts using an example.

-Consider that there is an airline company called X. X stores customer information such as name, address, mobile number, destination travelled to, etc. Here, information such as travel destinations has to be retained by the airline so that its analysts can derive most frequently visited cities and show relevant advertisements to the customers.
+Consider that there is an airline company called X. X stores customer information such as name, address, mobile number, destination travelled to, etc. Here, information such as travel destinations has to be retained by the airline so that its analysts can derive the most frequently visited cities and show relevant advertisements to the customers.

-However, the analysts do not need to know name, address, and mobile number of customers for their analysis.
+However, the analysts do not need to know the name, address, and mobile number of customers for their analysis.
 So, X assigns a passenger ID for each passenger and stores passenger ID, and destinations travelled to in a separate data set.
 This dataset is pseudonymised as the analysts are aware of the destinations travelled.
 However, they do not have access to the original data set to identify which customer travelled to where.
 In order to identify which customer travelled to where, one would need access to the original database so that passenger ID can be correlated.

 Anonymisation v.
 Pseudonymisation/De-identification

 Pseudonymised data still comes under the ambit of personal data as defined in Article 4(1) of the GDPR and Section 3(28) of the PDPB.
 On the other hand, as soon as data is anonymised, it does not fall within the purview of personal data and cannot be governed by either GDPR or PDPB.